Licensing Guides

 All of the exams are open book and require a 70% to pass.

-EPA Certification
+HVAC Specific Requirements: EPA Certification

-Most training programs can direct you to how and where to get that certification, and many even make it part of the curriculum, or your employer will require you to get it before handling refrigerant.
+Most training programs can direct you to how and where to get that certification, or your employer will require you to get it before handling refrigerant.
 You can also go to EPA.gov and key in 608 Certification in the search bar to find out which institutions in your state offer certification programs.
+All apprenticeships will include this preparation and testing.

-Certification Exam: You must acquire your EPA Certification from an approved organization.
+Take Certification Exam: You must acquire your EPA Certification from an approved organization.
 A list of these organizations can be found on the EPA’s website.
-There are four types of EPA Certifications for Refrigerant.
+There are four types of EPA Certifications for Refrigerants.
 They allow for different levels of certification for different scopes of work.

 Type I – for servicing small appliances containing five pounds of refrigerant or less.